zendiy-mgos/zvar/README.md

 ```c
 void mgos_zvar_set_null(mgos_zvar_t var);
 ```
-Sets the variable as type-less (with no data-type defined).
+Sets a variable as type-less (with no data-type defined).

 |Parameter||
 |--|--|